rsonger/software-engineering-lab/_posts/2025-05-07-vectors_and_matrices.md

 ---
 ## Linear Functions
 Vector functions are essential to calculating transformations.
-They are formally known as *linear functions* and when we use them to describe transformations, they become *linear transformations*.
+They are formally known as *linear functions*.
+When we use them to describe transformations, they become *linear transformations*.

-Linear transformations are possible due to the properties of vector functions for *scalar multiplication* and *vector addition*.
+Linear transformations are very useful in CG due to the properties of vector functions for *scalar multiplication* and *vector addition*.

 **Scalar multiplication of vector functions**
 $$ F(c \cdot v) = c \cdot F(v) $$